malvex/sheppy/docs/getting-started/testing.md

 You may be interested in exploring the following topics next:

-- [Async Task Testing](advanced/async-task-testing.md) - Learn how to test asynchronous tasks. (advanced)
+- [Async Task Testing](advanced/async-task-testing.md) - Learn how to test asynchronous tasks.
 - [FastAPI Integration](advanced/fastapi-integration.md) - Learn how to use Sheppy with FastAPI.
 - [Examples](../examples/index.md) - Explore real-world usage patterns and examples of Sheppy in action.